latex3/babel/README.md

 #### 26.13 (dev)

+* Improved locales:
-* Improved Azerbaijani (thanks to Anar Abdullayev).
+  - Azerbaijani (thanks to Anar Abdullayev).
-* Improved Malagasy (thanks to Ralahady Bruno Bakys).
+  - Malagasy (thanks to Ralahady Bruno Bakys).
+* Fixes:
-* Fixed misplaced glues at end of lines with mixed directions (thanks to Udi-Fogiel).
+  - Make sure glues are not misplaced at end of lines with mixed directions (thanks to Udi-Fogiel).
-* Fixed mapdot= (the value was ignored).
+  - Value in mapdot= was ignored.
+  - Isolate paragraph-like section titles from the rest of the line in the bidi algorithm.

 #### 26.12 (2026-09-09)